gpoore/latexrestricted/README.md

 switched back to the TeX working directory during any `RestrictedPath` operations that access the file system.

-The `SafeWrite*` classes should be preferred unless access to additional write locations is absolutely necessary.
-On systems with multiple MiKTeX installations, there is no guarantee that `latexrestricted` will find the correct installation and thus use the correct TeX configuration (see `latex_config.miktex_bin` above for more details).
+**The `SafeWrite*` classes should be preferred unless access to additional write locations is absolutely necessary.**  When multiple TeX Live installations are present under Windows or multiple MiKTeX installations are present under all operating systems, there is no guarantee that `latexrestricted` will find the correct installation and thus use the correct TeX configuration, unless `PATH` has been modified to put the correct installation first.

 ```
 from latexrestricted import <RestrictedPathClass>